michalp21/michalp21.github.io/_posts/2021-10-20-image-formation.md

 Note: a leaf shutter looks kind of like an aperture but it's not the same!

 Leaf shutters are quiet and relatively slow, while focal-plane shutters are loud and fast, and can cause vibrations during the shot.
 Electronic shutters can be even faster than focal-plane shutters, without any noise or vibrations.
 Rolling shutters are pretty common on consumer cameras, while global shutters are mostly limited to small resolutions or high-end cameras.
 Finally, rolling shutters are susceptible to **rolling shutter distortion**, also called the "jello effect".
-For more info see [[Shutters]].

 ## Sensors